mattrussi/gitlab-com-runbooks/docs/disaster-recovery/recovery-measurements.md

 1. Component specific DR restore process time
 1. Total DR restore process time

-Common measurements:
+## Common measurements

-- Terraform provision time: The time from an apply of a Terraform plan until the end of the full bootstrap (including any restarts).
-- Bootstrap time: The time it takes the bootstrap script to complete successfully during a VM being provisioned.
+### VM Provision Time

+This is the time from when an apply is performed from an MR to create new VMs until we record a successful bootstrap script completion.
+In the bootstrap logs (or console output), look for `Bootstrap finished in X minutes and Y seconds.` When many VMs are provisioned, we should find the last VM to complete as our measurement.

+### Chef Converge Time

+During the provisioning process, when a new VM is created, it is provided a bootstrap script that may restart the VM.
+In the event that a chef-client converge is performed twice this is the longest run of the two.
+The measurement can be recorded from the chef-client output in logs on a random selection of VMs being provisioned.
+In the Chef logs, look for `Chef Client finished, X/Y resources updated in 00 minutes 00 seconds`.

+## Gameday DR Process Time

-- Gameday DR process time: The time it takes to execute a DR process.
+The time it takes to execute a DR process.
 This should include creating MRs, communications, execution, and verification.
+This measurement is a rough measurement right now since current process has MRs created in advance of the gameday.
+Ideally, this measurement is designed to inform the overall flow and duration of recovery work for planning purposes.

 ## Gitaly